 No disturbance, no manipulation

-TVPalm makes its position very clear: wildlife is not there to be fed, lured, touched, chased, or disturbed for the sake of a guest experience.
+We are clear about this: wildlife is not there to be fed, lured, touched, chased, or disturbed for the sake of a guest experience.
 Ethical travel in a fragile place begins with accepting that not everything in the forest is meant to be brought close.

 A clear stance on hunting and forest extraction

 TVPalm also states a non-negotiable rule: it does not accept, process, or cook any wild forest products, even if guests bring them in.
-The kitchen uses only ingredients from TVPalm’s own organic garden or from trusted farmers within the Tây Côn Lĩnh Sustainable Tourism Cooperative.
-It also takes a firm stand against hunting, trapping, or tolerating any form of wildlife exploitation.
+Around 80% of the vegetables and herbs in our kitchen are grown in our own eco-garden.
+The rest we buy from farmers we know.
+We do not claim more than that.
+We also take a firm stand against hunting, trapping, or tolerating any form of wildlife exploitation.

 Conservation includes habitat and community